3DJakob/react-tinder-card/readme.md

 )
 ```

-If you want more usage help check out the demo repository code [here.](https://github.com/3DJakob/react-tinder-card-demo/tree/master/src/examples)
+If you want more usage help check out the demo repository code: [Web](https://github.com/3DJakob/react-tinder-card-demo/tree/master/src/examples) / [Native](https://github.com/3DJakob/react-native-tinder-card-demo/tree/master/src/examples)

 The simple example is the minimum code needed to get you started.

 The advanced example implements a state to dynamically remove swiped elements as well as using buttons to trigger swipes.

-Both code examples can be tested on the [demo page.](https://3djakob.github.io/react-tinder-card-demo/)
+Both Web code examples can be tested on the [demo page.](https://3djakob.github.io/react-tinder-card-demo/) The Native code examples can be cloned and runned using `expo start`.

 ## Props